WJFK (AM): CBS Radio

 Infinity Broadcasting (later merged into CBS Radio) acquired WPGC-AM-FM from Cook Inlet in June 1994 for $60 million.
 On January 13, 1995, the station returned to music programming as "Flava 1580", with an all hip-hop music/go-go format.
 The format was unsuccessful, and ultimately evolved to Urban Gospel in November 1996 as "Heaven 1580".

-WPGC dropped the gospel format October 7, 2008, and began simulcasting WPGC-FM's rhythmic contemporary sound.
+WPGC dropped the gospel format on October 7, 2008, and began simulcasting WPGC-FM's rhythmic contemporary sound.
 The simulcast ended on November 10, 2008, when 1580 AM switched to a talk radio format.
-The station also dropped the WPGC call letters after 54 years, taking on the WHFS call sign that CBS had dropped from what is now WJZ-FM Baltimore a week before.
+The station also dropped the WPGC callsign after 54 years, taking on the WHFS call sign that CBS had dropped from what is now WJZ-FM in Baltimore a week before.

-On December 1, 2011, WHFS changed call letters to WNEW.
+On December 1, 2011, WHFS changed callsigns to WNEW.
 This came near-simultaneously with the change of 99.1 FM to WNEW-FM.

 On October 1, 2012, WNEW 1580 changed its format to a hybrid government news/business news format, branded as "1580 Gov. Biz Radio".
 This format was dropped on January 28, 2013, when the station joined CBS Sports Radio as a full-time network affiliate.
 The station subsequently changed the call sign on January 29 to WJFK, matching call signs with sister station WJFK-FM "106.7 The Fan."

 CBS launched an online portal called "Connecting Vets" in June 2017, consisting of news and podcasts oriented toward military veterans.
 Podcast content was combined with live drive-time news coverage into an Internet stream that also began airing on WJFK on June 5, 2017.

 Entercom/Audacy ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
 (In March 2021, Entercom changed its name to Audacy, Inc.)

 Despite the move to a talk format, WJFK continued some local sports coverage as an overflow partner for WJFK-FM.
 The station was nominally an affiliate of the Washington Nationals Radio Network, although coverage was limited to spring training games since WJFK-FM became the team's flagship.
 WJFK also carried D.C.
 United, Virginia Tech Hokies men's basketball, and Georgetown Hoyas men's basketball games, which often conflict with WJFK-FM's coverage of the Nationals, Washington Capitals, and Washington Wizards.

 On April 9, 2018, WJFK flipped to a Spanish-language sports talk format as "El Zol Deportes", assuming the branding of its sister station WLZL (107.9 FM) and shifting its HD simulcast to WLZL-HD2.
-The station became an affiliate of ESPN Deportes Radio along with a local show from 3-5pm hosted by Ray Parker.
+The station became an affiliate of ESPN Deportes Radio along with a local show from 3-5p.m. hosted by Ray Parker.
 After ESPN Deportes Radio was discontinued on September 8, 2019, the station became an affiliate of TUDN Radio.

 On June 21, 2021, WJFK flipped to sports gambling, branded as "The Bet Washington", with programming from the co-owned BetQL Network and CBS Sports Radio.
 With the flip, WJFK shifted its HD simulcast to WJFK-FM-HD3.